What is Azure Service Manager and what does it mean by classic?

-Customer who had active or stopped but allocated IaaS VMs (Classic) in their subscriptions in the month of February 2020, are considered as an existing customer.
-Only these customers get until March 1, 2023 to migrate their VMs from Azure Service Manager to Azure Resource Manager.
+Customers who had active or stopped but allocated IaaS VMs (Classic) in their subscriptions in the month of February 2020, are considered existing customers.
+Only these customers get until September 6, 2023 to migrate their VMs from Azure Service Manager to Azure Resource Manager.

 Why am I getting an error stating "NewClassicVMCreationNotAllowedForSubscription"?

-As part of the retirement process, IaaS VM (classic) are no longer available for new customers.
+As part of the retirement process, IaaS VMs (classic) are no longer available for new customers.
 We identified you as new customers and hence your operation was not authorized.
 We strongly recommend using Azure Resource Manager.
-If you cannot use Azure VMs using Azure Resource Manager, please contact support to add your subscription to the allow list.
+If you cannot use Azure VMs using Azure Resource Manager, contact support to add your subscription to the allowlist.

 Does this migration plan affect any of my existing services or applications that run on Azure virtual machines?

 Not until September 1st, 2023 for IaaS VMs (classic).
 The IaaS VMs (classic) are fully supported services in general availability.
 You can continue to use these resources to expand your footprint on Microsoft Azure.
 On September 1st, 2023, these VMs will be fully retired and any active or allocated VMs will be stopped & deallocated.

 There will be no impact to other classic resources like Cloud Services (Classic), Storage Accounts (Classic), etc.

 What happens to my VMs if I don’t plan on migrating in the near future?